cmaureir/progra-alma/lectures/week3/lecture12.rst

        hand = {(5, 'C'), (2, 'H'), (1, 'S'), (12, 'H'), (13, 'C')}

-   In the `Carioca`_ a straight is a hand with four cards which have the same suit and have consecutives values.
+   In the `Carioca`_ a straight is a hand with four cards which have the same suit and have consecutive values.

    .. _Carioca: http://en.wikipedia.org/wiki/Carioca_(card_game)

    For example:

-   * 3♥ 6♥ 5♥ 4♥ is a straight, because all the card have the suit ♥ and their consecutives values are from 3 to 6.
+   * 3♥ 6♥ 5♥ 4♥ is a straight, because all the card have the suit ♥ and their consecutive values are from 3 to 6.
    * 3♣ 6♦ 5♦ 4♥ is not a straight, because the cards have different suits.
-   * 3♣ A♣ J♣ 5♣ is not a straight, because the values are not consecutives.
+   * 3♣ A♣ J♣ 5♣ is not a straight, because the values are not consecutive.
    * 3♠ 4♠ 5♠ is not a straight, because the hand does not have four cards.